Communist Party of Great Britain: 1977–1991: Infighting and dissolution

-In 1991, when the Soviet Union collapsed, the Eurocommunist-dominated leadership of the CPGB, led by Nina Temple, decided to disband the party, and establish the Democratic Left, a left-leaning political think tank rather than a political party.
+Legacy

 The Democratic Left itself dissolved in 1999 and was replaced by the New Politics Network, which in turn merged with Charter 88 in 2007.
 This merger formed Unlock Democracy, which was involved in the campaign for a yes vote in the 2011 Alternative Vote referendum.

+Historian John Callaghan has argued that the CPGB was in clear decline before Mikhail Gorbachev came to power in the Soviet Union.
+This is reasoned to be because of rampant factionalism present in the party, and the loss of the party's base due to deindustrialisation which was not replaced.

 Some Scottish members formed the Communist Party of Scotland, while others formed Democratic Left Scotland and Democratic Left Wales Chwith Ddemocrataidd.
 Supporters of The Leninist who had rejoined the CPGB in the early 1980s declared their intention to reforge the Party and held an emergency conference at which they claimed the name of the party.
 They are now known as the Communist Party of Great Britain (Provisional Central Committee) and they publish the Weekly Worker.
 But the Communist Party of Britain is the designated 'Communist Party' in the UK by the Electoral Commission.
 In 2008 members of the Party of the European Left, which contains several former communist parties in Europe, established a non-electoral British section.